MiraGe: Editable 2D Images using Gaussian Splatting: appendix

 \subsection{Implementation details}

 The source code for this project will be made publicly available on GitHub.
-Our code was developed based on the GaMeS framework, and it is distributed under the GS Vanilla license.
-Computational experiments in main paper were conducted using NVIDIA GeForce RTX 4070 Laptop version and NVIDIA GeForce RTX 2080.
-Appendix time comparisons were reported using NVIDIA GeForce RTX 2080.
+Our code was developed based on the GaMeS framework (see Fig. \ref{fig:kura1}) and is distributed under the GS Vanilla license.
+Computational experiments in the main paper were conducted using NVIDIA GeForce RTX 4070 Laptop version and NVIDIA GeForce RTX 2080.
+Appendix time comparisons were reported using NVIDIA GeForce RTX~2080.

 Building upon the GaMeS framework, we initialized the Gaussian distributions to lie perpendicular to the $XZ$ plane.
 In our model, where all Gaussians are constrained to a 2D plane at rendering time, we consider only the rotation angle, denoted as $\phi$, as the primary rotation parameter.
 To facilitate the rendering of Gaussians positioned on the $XZ$ plane, $\phi$ serves as the primary learning parameter.
 The corresponding quaternions of rotation are computed as follows: for rotation about the x-axis $q_x=[cos(\frac{\phi}{2}), sin(\frac{\phi}{2}), 0, 0]$, and for the z-axis $q_z=[cos(\frac{\pi}{2}), 0, 0, sin(\frac{\pi}{2})]$.
 Since no rotation occurs about the y-axis, the quaternion remains $q_y=[1,0,0,0]$.
 These quaternions are then combined through multiplication to form a new rotation matrix, ensuring precise alignment of the Gaussians on the $XZ$ plane.